-Vortex Viper HD 20-60X85 (New 2018 Model!) – Best Under $1000
+2. Vortex Viper HD 20-60X85 - Best Under $1000

 We promised to keep prices in the more affordable range to include viable options, and the new to 2018 Viper HD spotting scope absolutely fits the bill!
-Of course, there's the extraordinary Razor spotters that are feature-packed to the max, but if you want to stay under $1000 for long range performance, the Viper is your best pick.
+Of course, there's the extraordinary Razor spotting scopes that are feature-packed to the max, but if you want to stay under $1000 for long range performance, the Viper is your best pick.

 It's an excellent long distance scope for any activity from shooting at the range to watching birds on your patio.
 With its specs and glass quality, it's going to make an ideal, full-size scope for spotting legal game several hundred yards off to make the call on getting closer or moving on.